1Inasmuch as many have undertaken to compile an orderly account about the things that have been fulfilled among us,

 16And he will turn many of the sons of Israel to the Lord their God,

-17and he will go before him in the spirit and power of Elijah, to turn the hearts of fathers to their children,b and turn the disobedient to the good sense of the righteous, to make ready for the Lord a people who are entirely prepared.”
+17and he will go before him in the spirit and power of Elijah, to turn the hearts of fathers to their children,b and turn the disobedient to the good sense of the righteous, to make ready a people who are entirely prepared for the Lord.”

 19And the angel, answering, said to him, “I am Gabriel, who stands in the presence of God, and I was sent to speak to you and to bring you this good news.